MiketheChap/worldwidestew/content/blog/2024-09-29-checking-in.md

 >*Burning, Shooting.
 Stabbing.
 And, burning again.
 Oh, and stabbing again.*

 Part of becoming more mindful is *awareness of physical sensations*.
-This might be fullness/hunger, tension, anxiety (that feeling in the *pit of the stomach that something not good is coming*), or pain.
+This might be fullness/hunger, wanting, liking, not liking, tension, anxiety (that feeling in the *pit of the stomach that something not good is coming*), or pain.
 Other examples are tightness in the facial muscles, neck, back, shoulders or head.
 There are also emotional sensations we should *check in for*.
 Thongs like the anxety we mentioned  earlier.
 Other examples are fatigue, depression, guilt, sadness, and anger.

 But, as much as we might think *checking in* has to do with negative sensations, it’s a mistake to limit it to the negative.
 It also has to do with positive sensations: looseness, freedom, attention, flow, awe, kindness, and gratitude.
 Each one of these has identified and specific variants.
 As an example of a positive sensation, after completing a stressful situation, we might feel *like a enormous weight was taken off.* In our modern society, we would blow right past that sensation.
 That would be a big mistake!
 We should learn to *savor it*!